-© Centrepoint 2023.
+© Centrepoint 2024.
 Page 2 of 4

-- Learners voicing opinions drawn from extremist ideologies and narratives; - Use of extremist or 'hate' terms to exclude others or incite violence; - Intolerance of difference, whether secular or religious or based on, but not exclusive to, gender, disability, homophobia, race, colour or culture; - Attempts to impose extremist views or practices on others; - Anti-western or anti-British views. - 3.8 All concerns around staff members should be reported immediately to the staff member's line manager. - 3.9 All concerns around young people should be reported immediately to the identifying staff member's line manager and to the designated safeguarding lead.
+- disclosures by learners of their exposure to extremist actions, views or materials of others, such as in their homes or community groups, especially where learners have not actively sought these out; - Graffiti symbols, writing or art work promoting extremist messages or images; - Learners accessing extremist material online, including through social networking sites; - Learners voicing opinions drawn from extremist ideologies and narratives; - Use of extremist or 'hate' terms to exclude others or incite violence; - Intolerance of difference, whether secular or religious or based on, but not exclusive to, gender, disability, homophobia, race, colour or culture; - Attempts to impose extremist views or practices on others; - Anti-western or anti-British views. - 3.8 All concerns around staff members should be reported immediately to the staff member's line manager. - 3.9 All concerns around young people should be reported immediately to the identifying staff member's line manager and to the designated safeguarding lead.
 This should be recorded as an incident on inform. - 3.10 Centrepoint will closely follow any locally agreed procedure as set out by the Local Authority and/or the Safeguarding Children Board's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.
 Alternatively, we will seek help and assistance from the Police.